GM110Z/PAPI-islands-analysis/README.md

 **detective.py 	DETECT Ice oVErlap** : It compares files with jarvis coordinates for each pathogenicity islands and detects for overlap.
 It produces a table for coordinates and size of overlap and a scatter plot to summarise this

-**viper.py  – Virulence Identification and Protein Elimination via Refinement**: It needs a protein file, ideally produced through Mmseqs2 dereplication.
-It also needs the MMseqs2 table.
-WIll run PSI-BLAST using the representative proteins vs a database of your choice.
+**viper.py  – Virulence Identification and Protein Elimination via Refinement**: It needs a protein file.
+WIll run PSI-BLAST using the inputed proteome vs a database of your choice (e.g. VFDB).
 *You have to make your own makeblastdb database and then can input the name as sys.argv[1]* *proteome_file = sys.argv[2]*
 *output_dir = sys.argv[3]*
-*mmseqs_file =  sys.argv[4]*